Cray-HPE/docs-csm/operations/security_and_authentication/Change_SMNP_Credentials_on_Leaf_Switches.md

-# Change SMNP credentials on Leaf switches
+# Change SMNP Credentials on Leaf Switches
 This procedure changes the SNMP credentials on management leaf switches in the system.
 Either a single leaf switch can be updated to use new SNMP credentials, or update all leaf switches in the system to use the same global SNMP credentials.

-**Note**: This procedure will not update the default SNMP credentials used when new leaf switches are added to the system.
-To update the default SNMP credentials for new hardware follow the [Update default Air-Cooled BMC and Leaf switch SNMP credentials](Update_default_Air-Cooled_BMC_and_Leaf_switch_SNMP_credentials.md) procedure.
+**NOTE**: This procedure will not update the default SNMP credentials used when new leaf switches are added to the system.
+To update the default SNMP credentials for new hardware, follow the [Update Default Air-Cooled BMC and Leaf Switch SNMP Credentials](Update_Default_Air-Cooled_BMC_and_Leaf_Switch_SNMP_Credentials.md) procedure.

 ## Prerequisites
 -   The Cray command line interface \(CLI\) tool is initialized and configured on the system.